zarr-developers/zarr-python/docs/index.rst

 Zarr
 ====

-Zarr is format for the storage of chunked, compressed, N-dimensional arrays.
+Zarr is a format for the storage of chunked, compressed, N-dimensional arrays.
 These documents describe the Zarr format and its Python implementation.

 Highlights